pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 For **worker nodes**, we create separate roles for a few typical classes of worker node groups: a standard pool of nodes, and a performant pool of nodes that differ by instance type.

-Separation of roles creates many functions: it can be used to limit the blast radius if a given group is compromised, can regulate the number of API requests originating from a certain group, and can also help scope privileges to specific node types and workloads.
+Separation of roles creates many functions: it can be used to limit the scope of damage if a given group is compromised, can regulate the number of API requests originating from a certain group, and can also help scope privileges to specific node types and workloads.

 ### Users

 <div class="cloud-prologue-aws"></div>
 <div class="mt">